Will-Nolen99/StarterLanguage/README.md

 # Language Guide

+### Declaration
 Declare variables using their type then the name: int x This may or may not be followed by initialization: int x = 5 Many variables may be declared in series using a comma.
 Unlike other languages the type must be specified each time but types can be mixed: int x = 5, float y, float z, int num

+### Assignment
-After declaration assignment is done using the let keyword: let x = 7
+After declaration assignment is done using the let keyword:

+let x = 7

 let y = x * 4

 There exist assignment operators for each arithmetic operator.

-The the arithmetic operator simply is put in front of the equal sign: let x += 4
+The the arithmetic operator simply is put in front of the equal sign:

+let x += 4

 let z *= 3

-Here are all arithmetic operators and their use:
+### Arithmetic Operators

-+   addition
+addition: +

--   subtraction
+subtraction: -

-*   multiplication
+multilplication: *

-/   division
+division: /

-%   modulus
+modulus: %

-~   floor division
+floor division: ~

-^   exponentiation:    x ^ 4   is x * x * x * x
-:   nth root:   x : 4  is the 4th root of x        8 : 3 will return 2  since 2^3 = 8
+exponentiation:  ^

+nth root: :

+### Increment/Decrement
 Increment and decrement operators work the same as in other languages.

-To use these there is no need for the let keyword unless used in an assignment statement. x++
+To use these there is no need for the let keyword unless used in an assignment statement.

+x++
 ++x
 --x
 x--

-flow control
+### flow control

-if:
+In each example replace condition with the needed condition and statements with the body of the statement/loop.
+Whitespace is not imported and each part may be on its own line

+### if

 if condition {
     statements